npomiloridis/npomiloridis/README.md

 <h3 align="center">About me</h3>

-- 🎓 Currently studying Computer Science at University of Cyprus.
+- 🎓 Currently studying Computer Science at **University of Cyprus**.

 - 👯 **Looking to collaborate:** On open source projects or innovative ideas.